rackerlabs/support-how-to/content/how-to/cloud-backup/rackspace-cloud-backup-backing-up-databases/index.md

 ### Back up your database

-Most databases have a utility that dumps a consistent state of the database to another file; `mysqldump` is one such utility for MySQL&reg;.
-You can safely back up a database using Rackspace Cloud Backup by running this utility before doing the backup.
-Then back up the output of the utility, instead of the internal files that the database manages.
-Some customers use `cron` to schedule database dumping regularly, and then schedule Rackspace Cloud Backup to automatically back up the output of this utility a couple of hours later.
+Most databases have a utility that dumps a consistent state of the database to another file. `mysqldump` is one such utility for MySQL&reg;.
+You can safely back up a database with Rackspace Cloud Backup by running this utility before doing the backup.
+Then back up the output of the utility instead of the internal files that the database manages.
+Some customers use `cron` to schedule regular database dumps, and then schedule Rackspace Cloud Backup to automatically back up the dump a couple of hours later.

-Cloud Backup's de-duplication and compression capabilities save space and storage costs because there is generally a lot of duplicated data between the various dumps that were put into the **sqlbackups** folder.
+Cloud Backup's de-duplication and compression capabilities save space and storage costs because of the volume of duplicated data from the various dumps stored in the **sqlbackups** folder.
-Cloud Backup only saves the changed portions of the file.
+Cloud Backup saves only the changed portions of the file.
 Because of this, you should *never* compress or encrypt the database files you are backing up.

 1. Remove the live database folder and files from your backup job.

     a.
 Log in to the [Cloud Control Panel](https://login.rackspace.com).
     b.
 In the top navigation bar, click **Select a Product** > **Rackspace Cloud**.
     c.
 Select **Backups** > **Systems**.
     d.
 Select your system from the list.
     e.
 Click the gear icon next to your backup job in the backup list,